Template Customization Guide

 Local WebGL Build

-Build locally to test WebGL-specific functionality before deploying to professional URL.
+Build locally to catch WebGL-specific issues before deploying to your live URL.

 🚀

-Use U3D Creator Dashboard > Publish to deploy to your professional URL after local testing.
+Use the Creator Dashboard's Publish tool to deploy to your professional unreality3d.com URL.

 Final step